Cinnamon - A Very Yang Spice

 Like many things in the western culture, a lot of written history about cinnamon is viewed through the lens of the colonizers.
 The spice has been used in Asian cultures since time immemorial, so to say that it was discovered by the western world in 1518 when the Portuguese started trading in cinnamon is simply incorrect.
 The Portuguese trade for Ceylon isn't as romantic as we'd like it to be, it's actually one of slavery and colonizing, When the Portuguese 'conquered' the island of Kotto - what is present-day Sri Lank - they forced its inhabitants to harvest and process the cinnamon.
 This cruel, greed driven path closed Portugal's grip on the cinnamon trade.
 Not a pretty picture in history.
 The Portuguese would hold the trade on cinnamon for nearly a century until the Dutch came in around 1638.
 Over the centuries, we would see the control of cinnamon bounce from the Dutch to the English and its price going up and down based on the availability and access — in other words price depended on who was at war with whom.

-Though the history of how cinnamon came to be in our cupboards may not be very pretty, fortunately we now have a thriving Fair Trade and organic market making this luscious herb readily available to us.
+The history of how cinnamon came to be in our cupboards is not pretty, fortunately we now have a thriving Fair Trade and organic market making this luscious herb readily available to us.
 And we have some delicious varieties to choose from so please choose wisely.

 To the spice!